bhendarkargaurav/Project_Notes/README.md

     app.listen(port, () => {
       console.log(`Server running at http://localhost:${port}`);
     });

-    16. Which database is more popularly used with Node.js?
+Which database is more popularly used with Node.js?
 MongoDB is the most common database used with Node.js.
 It is a NoSQL, cross-platform, document-oriented database that provides high performance, high availability, and easy scalability.

-2. Why use Express.Js?
+Why use Express.Js?
 Express.js is a lightweight Node.js framework that gives us ability to create server-side web applications faster and smarter.
 The main reason for choosing Express is its simplicity, minimalism, flexibility, and scalability characteristics.
 It provides easy setup for middlewares and routing.

+DSA ?
 Algorithm is a step-by-step procedure for solving a problem or accomplishing a task.
 In the context of data structures and algorithms, it is a set of well-defined instructions for performing a specific computational task.
-    gaurav
 Elements in an array can be modified by assigning a new value to their corresponding index.

-Git
+*Git?
-    Definition: Git is a distributed version control system (VCS) that allows developers to track changes in their codebase over time.
+Git is a distributed version control system (VCS) that allows developers to track changes in their codebase over time.
 It manages source code history, facilitates collaboration among team members, and enables branching and merging for parallel development.
     Usage: Git is primarily used for managing source code and tracking its evolution, facilitating collaboration among developers on a project.
 GitHub
     • Definition: GitHub is a web-based platform that provides Git repository hosting along with additional collaboration features.
 It extends Git’s functionality by offering a centralized cloud-based platform for project management, code review, issue tracking, and team collaboration.